MDPI-AG/case-study-data-engineering/README.md

 This will start a Postgres database on port 5432.
 You can access the database using any Postgres client.

+## Issues with CrossRef API

+If you face any issues with accessing the CrossRef API, you can add `&mailto=your@email` into the URL.
+This way CrossRef assigns your API request to a prioritized pool.
+Use a real email address.

 ## Suggested Project Structure